Gauged Quintessence: Evolution of the gauge potential

 The expression can be further simplified with the definitions for the energy density ($\rho$) and the pressure ($p$),

 where $g$ is a degree of freedom of the species.
 Now, Eq.~\eqref{eq:a1following} can be written as

 The first term in the r.h.s. accounts for the mass varying effect.
 The second term accounts for the decay and the annihilation of the particle.
 This equation fully explains the evolution of the energy density of the mass varying particle in the presence of the interactions.
-When there are no interactions, i.e. $C[f] = 0$, we can see our equation rederives the equation obtained in the context of mass varying neutrino without interactions \cite{Brookfield:2005bz}.
+When there are no interactions, i.e., $C[f] = 0$, we can see our equation rederives the equation obtained in other mass varying particle scenarios without interactions (for instance, the mass varying neutrino model \cite{Brookfield:2005bz}).

 One can show that the $\dot{m}$ dependent term in Eq.~\eqref{eq:final_boltz} is simply a manifestation of the energy conservation between the quintessence scalar and the dark gauge boson.
 Let us consider a situation that both the quintessence and dark gauge boson do not have any collision terms.
 The equation of motion of the quintessence scalar can be written in the form of the Boltzmann equation, if one uses the relations $\rho_{\phi}=\dot{\phi}^2/2+V(\phi)$, $p_{\phi}=\dot{\phi}^2/2-V(\phi)$ where $V(\phi) \equiv V_{\text{eff}}-g_X^2\langle X_{\mu}X^{\mu}\rangle\phi^2/2$ as